LD4/entity_metadata_management/docs/0.1/index.md

 ## 1. Introduction
 {: #introduction}

-The Entity Metadata Management API is intended to establish a pattern that supports sharing changes to entities and their metadata curated by Entity Metadata Providers with the community of Entity Metadata Consumers (e.g. libraries, museums, galleries, archives).
+The Entity Metadata Management API is intended to establish a pattern that supports sharing changes to entities and their metadata curated by entity metadata providers with the community of entity metadata consumers (e.g. libraries, museums, galleries, archives).
 Use of a consistent pattern allows for the creation of software tools for producing and consuming changes in entity metadata.

-This API specification leverages existing techniques, specifications, and tools in order to promote widespread adoption of an easy-to-implement service.
-The service describes changes to entity metadata and the location of those resources to harvest.
-Metadata providers can implement this API to record and publish a list of changes and incremental cache updates.
+This specification is based on the [Activity Streams 2.0 specification][org-w3c-activitystreams].
+It defines a usage pattern and adds minor extensions specific to entity management.

 ### 1.1.
 Objectives and Scope
 {: #objectives-and-scope}

-The objective of this API specification is to provide a machine to machine API that provides the information needed to describe changes to entity metadata across the lifecycle of an entity.
+The objective of this specification is to provide a machine to machine API that conveys the information needed for an entity metadata consumer to understand all the changes to entity metadata across the lifecycle of an entity.
 The intended audiences are Entity Metadata Providers who curate and publish entity metadata within an area of interest, Entity Metadata Consumers who use the entity metadata, and developers who create applications and tools that help consumers connect to entity metadata from providers.
-While this work may benefit others wanting to express changes in data, the objective of the API is to specify an interoperable solution that best and most easily fulfills the need to express and process changes in entity metadata within the community of participating organizations.

-The discovery of changes to entity metadata requires a consistent and well understood pattern for entity metadata providers to publish lists of links to entities that have metadata changes and details on changes that have occurred.
-Changes include newly available entities with metadata, removed entities, as well as, changes to entities and their metadata.
-This allows a baseline implementation of change management systems that process the list of changes.
+The discovery of changes to entity metadata requires a consistent pattern for entity metadata providers to publish lists of links to entities that have metadata changes and the types of changes that have occurred.
+Changes include newly available entities with metadata, removed entities, as well as changes to entities and their metadata.

-This process can be optimized by allowing the metadata providers to publish changes in chronological order including descriptions of how their entity descriptions have changed, enabling consuming systems to retrieve only the resources that have been modified since they were last retrieved.
+This process can be optimized if metadata providers publish changes in chronological order, including descriptions of how their entity descriptions have changed, enabling consuming systems to retrieve only the resources that have been modified since they were last retrieved.

-__Change Notifications__<br>This specification does not include a subscription mechanism for enabling change notifications to be pushed to remote systems.
+This specification does not include a mechanism for enabling change notifications to be pushed to remote systems.
 Only periodic polling for the set of changes that must be processed is supported.
-A subscription/notification pattern may be added in a future version after implementation experience with the polling pattern has demonstrated that it would be valuable.
+Addition of a push mechanism may be added in a future version.
 {: .warning}

 Work that is out of scope of this API includes the recommendation or creation of any descriptive metadata formats, and the recommendation or creation of metadata search APIs or protocols.
 The diverse domains represented across the entity metadata already have successful standards fulfilling these use cases.
 Also out of scope is optimization of the transmission mechanisms providing access points for consumers to query.
+{: .warning}

 ### 1.2.
 Use Cases
 {: #use-cases}

-Three primary use cases were identified that motivate this specification.
-The use cases are listed from a simple change document with minimal information to a fully defined change document including details about what changed.
+The following three use cases motivate this specification.
+They are drawn from workflows needed by libraries, museums, galleries, and archives.

 #### 1.2.1.
 Entity Change Activities List
 {: #entity-change-activities-list}